prisma/prisma/docs/core/connectors/sqlite.md

 The fields passed to the `datasource` block are:

 - `provider`: Specifies the `sqlite` data source connector.
-- `url`: Specifies the [connection string](#connection-string) for the SQLite database file.
+- `url`: Specifies the [connection string](#connection-string) for the SQLite database.
+The connection string always starts with the prefix `file:` and then contains a file path pointing to the SQLite database file.
 In this case, the file is located in the same directory and called `dev.db`.

 Find more information on the `datasource` fields [here](../../prisma-schema-file.md#data-sources).